defvayne23/defvayne23.com/about/index.markdown

 ####What I'm Doing Now

+#####Monkee-Boy Web Design, Inc.
+July 2014 - Current

+####Where I Have Worked

-#####Cambia Information Group
+  * #####Cambia Information Group
-March 2012 - Current
+    March 2012 - July 2014

     Design and implement new features for a Ruby on Rails web app.
 Write tests for features I added and bugs that I fixed.
 Worked with Mondrian to create cubes and write MDX queries.
 Use Rubymine to develop and debug code.

-####Where I Have Worked

   * #####Apple, Inc. (Contractor)
     April 2011 - March 2012